Parallel-NetCDF/PnetCDF-Python/docs/source/api/variable_api.rst

 .. rubric:: Variable Attributes

 The following class members are read-only and should not be modified by the user.

 .. attribute:: name
-   :noindex:

    The string name of Variable instance
    **Type:** `str`

 .. attribute:: dtype
-   :noindex:

    Return the mapped numpy data type of the variable netCDF datatype.
 A numpy dtype object describing the variable's data type.
    **Type:** ``numpy.dtype``

 .. attribute:: datatype
-   :noindex:

    Same as ``Variable.dtype``.
    **Type:** ``numpy.dtype``

 .. attribute:: shape
-   :noindex:

    Return the shape of the variable, which is the current sizes of all variable dimensions
    **Type:** `Tuple[int, int]`

 .. attribute:: ndim
-   :noindex:

    The number of variable dimensions.
    **Type:** `int`

 .. attribute:: size
-   :noindex:

    Return the number of stored elements
    **Type:** `int`

 .. attribute:: dimensions
-   :noindex:

    Return the variable's dimension names
    **Type:** `List[str]`

 .. attribute:: scale
-   :noindex:

    Return the variable's dimension names
    **Type:** `bool`

 .. attribute:: mask
-   :noindex:

    If `True`, data is automatically converted to/from masked arrays when missing values or fill values are present.
 Default is `True`, can be